01 · Architecture

 There are three software components:

-- Field proxy.
-Runs on a Panasonic Toughbook on the drone's local network.
-Picks up the drone's video and telemetry and sends them out over whatever uplink the team has — cellular hotspot, Starlink, bonded router.
-Records to an SD card while it's at it, in case the uplink drops.
+• Field proxy.
+Runs on a laptop on the drone's local network: a rugged Toughbook, any Linux/macOS/Windows machine, whatever the team has.
+Picks up the drone's video and telemetry and sends them out over whatever uplink is available, whether cellular hotspot, Starlink, or bonded router.
+Records to an SD card at the same time, so footage survives if the uplink drops.

-- Cloud relay.
+• Cloud relay.
 Runs on AWS in a single US region.
 The proxy connects in and stays connected.
 So does the operator client.
-The relay forwards bytes between them and adds the resilience layer that makes cellular bearable.
+The relay forwards bytes between them and adds the recovery layer that keeps video usable over cellular.

-That's the whole architecture.
-From the drone's point of view, it's talking to a Toughbook on its own network.
+You run the proxy and the client either with the Hover CLI (hover proxy start and hover client start) or with the Hover Relay desktop app, a point-and-click version of the same two roles for operators who don't work in a terminal.
+From the drone's point of view, it's talking to a machine on its own network.
 From the operator's point of view, the drone is on the laptop.
 In between, Hover handles the public internet.

 Why the middle is the interesting part